ihemebiriegondu/interview-test/README.md

-app to get all starwar movies and their respective characters with each character information
+app to get all starwar movies from an external api and their respective characters with each character information

 Live preview: